Skip to content

 kind: for_each

-collection: "{{steps.list.output.files}}"
+collection: "{{steps.list.outputs.files}}"

 item_var: current_file